 In his book, Thy Rod and Thy Staff They Comfort Me Book III, Samuel Martin, helps us understand the gut-mind relationship through Jeremiah 17:10.
 In the NIV it says: “I the LORD search the heart and examine the mind, to reward each person according to their conduct, according to what their deeds deserve.”

 This word for mind is translated in the Hebrew is literally “kidneys.”
-A more literal modern translation could be “I the LORD search the heart and examine the gut…” As stated above the culture believed the gut or kidney area, more specifically, to be the source of thought.
+A more literal modern translation could be “I the LORD search the heart and examine the gut…” The Jewish culture at the time believed that the gut or kidney area, more specifically, was the source of thought.

 Together with the heart (feelings), the gut in Hebrew refers to all the inward parts of a person.
 In fact, according to Martin’s research, the ancients also believe the soul resided there, in the mid-driff area.